Origin, species, types, agronomic management, food and medicinal uses.

-Discover all about the achira : a plant with surprising properties, with multiple names and multiple uses, food and medicine, resistant to pests, which, unfortunately, is cultivated and consumed less and less.
+Discover all about the achira: a plant with surprising properties, multiple names, multiple uses — as food and medicine — resistant to pests, and which, unfortunately, is cultivated and consumed less and less.

 ✅ 26 common names of the achira

-The achira plant ( Canna indica ) has at least 26 names , apart from achira, derived from the word acuy, which is a Quechua word for sneezing.
+The achira plant (Canna indica) has at least 26 names, apart from achira — which is derived from the Quechua word acuy, meaning sneezing.

 They call it conga or atzera in Loja, Ecuador .

-Canna or biri is another common name used to refer to this plant in Brazil .
+Canna or biri are another common names used to refer to this plant in Brazil.

 They call it Zulu or pericagua in Peru .

-In some Caribbean islands and in the Republic of Sierra Leone, in Africa they name it cucuyús, juquián, Indian cane, beaded cane, cañancoro, crab flower, platanillo, chancle, caeté, red achira, yerba del rosario or arrowroot.
+On some Caribbean islands and in the African Republic of Sierra Leone they call it cucuyús, juquián, Indian cane, beaded cane, cañancoro, crab flower, platanillo, chancle, caeté, red achira, yerba del rosario or arrowroot.

-These vernacular names are used interchangeably to name other species of the Canna genus, apart from C. indica : C. coccinea, C. edulis, C. generalis, C. lutea , with which it closely resembles.
+These vernacular names are used interchangeably to name other species of the Canna genus, apart from C. indica: C. coccinea, C. edulis, C. generalis, and C. lutea, which it closely resembles.
 Or simply, it is a taxonomic duplication of the scientific name for the same species.

 ✅ Origin of Canna indica

-The achira plant is native to America, probably from the lands of Peru, from where archaeologists have reported its cultivation since 2500 BC, others since about 4,500 years ago.
+The achira plant is native to America, probably from the lands of Peru, where archaeologists have reported its cultivation since 2500 BC, or about 4,500 years ago.
 At that time the indigenous people cultivated it to use its rhizomes as food.

-In the Valdivia culture, of the Ecuadorian coast, in the Pacific, one of the first original cultures of America, in the early formative period, developed in dates not yet well determined, between 4500/3500 and 2000/1800 BC, there is archaeological evidence from the cultivation and consumption of achira, cassava or cassava, lerén, a variety of corn, squash, beans, peanuts, sweet potatoes, and some fruits such as papaya, pineapple, cherimoya and avocado or avocado (Idrovo-Vallejo 2010).
+In the Valdivia culture of the Ecuadorian coast, one of the first original cultures of America, in the early formative period, between 4500/3500 and 2000/1800 BC, there is archaeological evidence of the cultivation and consumption of achira, as well as cassava or cassava, lerén, a variety of corn, squash, beans, peanuts, sweet potatoes, and some fruits such as papaya, pineapple, cherimoya and avocado or avocado (Idrovo-Vallejo 2010).

 ✅ Botanical description of the achira